dcrommie/walbrook/src/markdown-pages/index.md

 desc3: We use best practices to help you with planning, investments, wealth protection and navigation of change over the long term.
 services: Our services
-servicestitle: Wealth, family, and legacy together like never before
+servicestitle: Creating wealth and planning for change over the long term.
 service2: Retirement Planning
 service5: Family Office
 service6: Expatriates
-advisorydesc: Our advisory framework, supported by great technology and access to institutional-grade investment management, guides our conversations and actions from the outset.
+advisorydesc: Supported by great technology and institutional-grade investment management, our advisory framework guides our conversations and actions from the outset.
 page: true
 service1: Investment Advisory
 service3: Wealth Accumulation
 service4: Risk Management
 advisorytitle: How we do it
 reviews:
-  - review:
-      I am very happy with the service.
+  - review: I am very happy with the service.
 They handle funds exceptionally well and are one of the bests in the market.
 I will surely ask my father to get in touch with them for his retirement planning.
     pic: ../src/images/gatsby-icon.png
     name: Liza
-  - review:
-      “Seriously, you guys have saved me.
+  - review: “Seriously, you guys have saved me.
 I need to manage many time-sensitive tasks for myself and my family.
 A deadline change?
 Boom, no more headache!”
-    pic: ../src/images/image-13-1-.png
+    pic: ../src/images/Favicon.png
-    name: Irena Robin, CEO at Google
+    name: Mitchel, NED, London
 contacttitle: Take care of your future today
-contactdesc: Independent provider of financial advice to private clients and their families
+contactdesc: Get in touch so we can get you started.
 ---